 It’s a story as old as television: sitcom launches with big-name stars, the audience embraces a secondary character, and the writers give him or her all the best lines.
 Think Arthur Fonzarelli, Alex P. Keaton, and James Evans Jr. (J.J.) on Good Times.

-As J.J., Jimmie Walker was the fourth lead in the Norman Lear-developed sitcom about an inner-city Chicago family, after Esther Rolle as Florida Evans, John Amos as her husband James, and Ja’net Dubois as sassy neighbor Willona Woods.
+As J.J., Jimmie Walker was the fifth-billed actor in the Norman Lear-developed sitcom about an inner-city Chicago family, after Esther Rolle as Florida Evans, John Amos as her husband James, Ja’net Dubois as sassy neighbor Willona Woods, and Broadway star Ralph Carter as youngest son Michael.
 Then Walker said “Dy-No-Mite!” and Good Times – and American television – was changed forever.
 With his natural charisma and pitch-perfect timing developed in stand-up, Walker’s J.J. was much-needed comic relief to the financial struggles of the Evans family.
 Everyone involved with Good Times wanted the first-ever situation comedy about an African-American family to resonate with truth, but Walker remembered that it was still a comedy.

 “I came on to be funny,” he told PBS’s Pioneers Of Television in 2008.
 It worked, and Jimmie Walker became a superstar.
-More than forty years later, Good Times endures like few other sitcoms of its era.
+More than forty years after its final episode, Good Times endures like few other sitcoms of its era.
 And while Walker isn’t solely responsible for its longevity, he deserves much of the credit for giving the show its timeless, multi-generational appeal.
 So put on your bucket hat and enjoy these Dy-No-Mite facts about the comedian, actor, and pop culture icon.